Vibrations of Continuous Systems: Lateral Vibrations of Beams

 (10.23) ![]()

-which is a well known result from beam theory.
-In the vertical direction(For small motions, the shear forces act vertically to a first order approximation.
-The actual vertical components would be for example where
+Note: For small motions, the shear forces act vertically to a first order approximation.
+The actual vertical components would be for example

 can be obtained from the slope of the beam.
 However, for small motions,